 We read 'Mog and the V-E-T' by Judith Kerr when we learnt the phoneme /v/ and the children enjoyed being vets giving the animals their vaccinations.
 Wrens and Robins created some fantastic vehicles out of construction and junk modelling to get the pets to the vets, with some going by land and some by air!
-We also did an experiment to make a volcano.
-The children were fascinated as the volcano erupted and they used some brilliant language to describe the 'lava' flowing out of the top.
+We enjoyed investigating into volcanoes.
+We watched volcanoes erupt and the children were fascinated!
+They used some brilliant language to describe the 'lava' flowing out of the top.